luc-github/ESP3D/README.md

 So UI is kind of separated from FW which allow easier modifications.
 For this a light file manager is available in extra settings page, it allows to upload/download/delete files.
 Because SPIFFS is flat filesystem, no directory management is necessary, so it is very simple.

-Additionally 404.tpl (the page not found) and restart.tpl(restart page when applying changes) are not mandatory, a fail safe version is embeded if they are not present.
+Additionally 404.tpl (the page not found) and restart.tpl(restart page when applying changes) are not mandatory, a fail safe version is embedded if they are not present.

 ##Direct commands:
 ```